kalkoentje16/Turkiye-Cumhuriyeti/README.md

 | **Second Conviction**  | 4 hours |
 | **Third Conviction**  | 6 hours |

-### Acticle I-2 Threatening
+### Acticle I-2 Threat

 1. Guilty is a person who threatens with violent content or criminal character against a person or property.
-2. If the victim is an officer on duty, the sentence is increased by 33%.
+2. If the victim is an officer, the sentence is increased by 33%.

 |   | **Jail Time**  | **+33%** |
 |---|---|---|